chuggermon/07Fox/README.md

 ## New Additions

 I added an experimental dark mode modeled after Windows Media Player 11.
-To use it, follow the instructions below but replace 'profile' with 'profile - Dark' (be sure to rename 'profile - Dark' to 'profile').
+To use it, follow the instructions below but use the chrome folder inside 'profile - Dark'.